top of page

 Eligibility: High school juniors; underrepresented, underserved, and first generation students are especially encouraged to apply.

-SAMS provides an immersive STEM experience tailored for future computer engineers.
+SAMS provides an enriching STEM experience for future computer engineers.
 The curriculum emphasizes coding, robotics, and design principles through hands-on projects and problem-solving tasks.
-Participants gain both theoretical knowledge and practical skills essential for the field.
-The program's group projects culminate in building working prototypes, showcasing engineering abilities.
-SAMS is competitive, with a challenging admissions process and a fast-paced curriculum that may be demanding.
-If you're ready for the challenge, applying to SAMS is worth considering!
+You will gain both theoretical knowledge and practical skills essential for the field.
+The program's group projects culminate in building working prototypes.
+SAMS is competitive, with a challenging admissions process and a fast-paced curriculum.

 Location: Carnegie Mellon University